 One of the most overlooked aspects of business expenditure is employee expense management.
 Employee reimbursements often get deprioritized over other routine payables, as they fall under the "in-house payment" category.

 Most enterprising CFOs and controllers believe that effective expense management software can help organizations streamline their business processes.
-In this article, we try to identify a few key trends that will shape employee expense management in 2019.
+In this article, we try to identify a few key trends that will shape employee expense management.

 An age where data extraction is considered a norm

-Traditionally, expense reporting depended on an employee’s efforts to report accurate expense data.
+Traditionally, expense reporting depended on an employee’s efforts to submit accurate expense reports.
 Relying on manual entry of expense data exposes the firm to several risks such as manual errors, deliberate fraud, and loss of receipts.
 Manual and ERP based expense reporting suffers from all the above issues.
 Even most of the expense management software solutions struggle with making reporting expenses easier for employees.

 With accurate data extraction, finance executives can seamlessly review expenses.
 This reduces any chances of reporting errors and fraudulent claims.
 We expect more solutions to introduce data extraction capabilities.
 The only question is - How accurately can they extract data from expense receipts?